Social Anxiety Problems?

 At its core, CBT focuses on identifying and modifying thought patterns that lead to destructive behaviours and emotions.

-The Shift Protocol represents an innovative combination of cognitive-behavioural therapy (CBT) and Reconditioning via Exposure & Integration (REI), often known as Reprocessing.
+The Shift Program represents an innovative combination of cognitive-behavioural therapy (CBT) and Reconditioning via Exposure & Integration (REI), often known as Reconditioning.
 It aims to effectively treat social anxiety by systematically reducing or eliminating limiting beliefs.
 The underlying principle of the protocol is that by changing our beliefs, we can fundamentally alter our thoughts, emotions, and behaviors, leading to improved mental health and well-being.

 Someone with social anxiety might hold the belief that they are always being judged negatively by others.
 This thought pattern can lead to fear and avoidance of social situations.
 CBT helps to identify these patterns, challenge their accuracy, and develop healthier alternatives.
 By learning to reframe negative thoughts, individuals can begin to change their emotional responses to social situations.